Andrettin/Wyrmsun/readme.txt

 - Fixed issue which caused the interface for setting graphics for custom item types to not work.
 - A unit type's drops may now be set through the editor.

+* Items
+- Fixed issue which caused a crash when a gryphon rider read a Scroll of Forgetfulness or a Book of Retraining.

 * Maps
 - Increased quantity of fauna units generated in maps.